You want to change your habits?

 Built up a support system.

-If you don’t build up a support system, it’s like wanting to lose weight and quit eating sweet stuff, but having candy all around you the whole day.
+If you don’t build up a support system, it’s like wanting to lose weight and quit eating sweet stuff but having candy around you all the time.
 Especially if you are tired and hungry.
 That won’t work.

-If you miss to do your habit that doesn’t mean that you are a failure or gives you permission to give up on your new habit altogether.
-But that ‘s exactly what often happens.
+If you miss doing your habit that doesn’t mean that you are a failure or gives you permission to give up altogether.

-A person fails to do a new habit and completely abondones it after it, as to say: “I know I couldn’t do it.
-Now I am not perfect anymore.
-I missed one day, doesn’t matter if I miss a second and a third.”
+A person fails to do a new habit and completely abandons it afterward as to say: “I know I couldn’t do it.
+Now, I am not perfect anymore.
+I missed one day, doesn’t matter if I miss a second or a third one.”

-Here is an example how habit change could look like.
+Here is an example how your habit change could look like.

 Wake Up Early

 I want to make it easy, so in the first week I only wake up 15 minutes earlier than I usually do (3.).

 I pick a time when I want to go to bed and when I want to get up in the morning (2.).